 One aspect I think many miss in the discussion of the family tree project in classrooms is that research has shown that severe trauma alters the genetics of a person and they pass on that trauma to future generations.

-UNDERSTANDING The Goal of the Family Tree Project
+Understanding The Goal of the Family Tree Project

 No child should ever be forced to do a traditional Family Tree Project for the classroom.
 Especially those that have nontraditional backgrounds or have experienced ACEs (Adverse Childhood Experiences).
 The goals of the assignment can be easily achieved using a number of different projects.
 All while supporting our most vulnerable students.

 When deciding on a more suitable learning project to replace the family tree, the first thing a teacher needs to consider is the goal of the project.
-In most cases the goal is to teach children a bit about history and research techniques.
+In most cases the goal is to teach kids a bit about history and research techniques.

 It may also be a project intended to teach children more about themselves and their personal family history.
 Perhaps also how their own history ties into greater historical events and teachings.
 Personal connections can help children have a greater passion for a subject.
 For example, knowing Great-Grandfather fought in World War II, may make it much more interesting to learn about the war.